dcond007/RGB-Color-Gauge/README.md

 # RGB-Color-Gen

-This app provides percentage values for color intensity, an RGB intensity scale number, and a color hex code.
+This app provides RGB percentage, scale, and a hex code values for any color of your choice.

 <img src="https://github.com/dcond007/RGB-Color-Gen/blob/main/Color_Gauge.gif" width="300">